Membership & Community

 APS encourages the use of social media during meetings as a way of connecting with other attendees and expanding the reach of science being presented at our meetings and conferences.
 If you plan on using social media to discuss the meeting, please use the official the hashtag (found on the APS Meetings webpage).
 Note: Sharing of specific research presentations, poster or slides is prohibited without the express permission of the presenter.
 (See Permission to Share Research Information Policy.)

 APS captures photos and video at its events which may be used in future promotions.
 We will be capturing activities, including portions of the symposium, poster sessions, meals and symposium attendees.
-These materials may be used in future promotions of the APS and the Physiology in Focus conference series.
+These materials may be used in future promotions of APS.

 By taking part in this event, you grant the event organizers full rights to use the images resulting from the photography and video filming, and any reproductions or adaptations of the images, for the promotion of the APS or its publications, fundraising, publicity or other purposes.
 This may include (but is not limited to) the right to use them in printed and online publicity, social media, press releases and funding applications.